The Art & Science of Thriving Students

 Coaching allows the teacher to better orchestrate student-directed activities and confidently facilitate individual and group communication, helping students to gather resources to support the ideas and needs of their projects.
 Students who are coached, learn to coach each other, and themselves.
 Which positively enhances learning communities.
 Coaching students supports them to learn how to use their time to make a difference, build a positive identity, and build more confidence in mastering skills even when they “fail”.

-As educators learn the art and science of professional life and well-being coaches, they are well-equipped to facilitate a learning communities approach, where students take on different roles and pursue individual interest toward common goals.
+As educators learn to become Empowerment Educators and become life and learning coaches, they are well-equipped to facilitate a learning communities approach, where students take on different roles and pursue individual interest toward common goals.
 Educators, as Student Empowerment Coaches, understand how to support students in bringing out their individual expertise and identities without ever “telling” them to do anything.
 They coach their students individually and in groups to collaboratively set up processes to learn and share knowledge.
 With every project, the students’ roles change, so everyone gets a central role at some point.
 This allows them to learn to lead from the front, the back and the side.
 (Coactive Leadership, 2010)

 With a new brilliant and diverse Alpha generation beginning to enter school, shifting into collaborative and diverse learning communities will cater to many different types of learning styles.
 But no matter their learning style, this new generation will highly benefit from experiential, immersed, interactive and social learning, multi-tasking frameworks, a little structure built into an emergent curriculum, and learning through technology, which can all be integrated through CDLC’s.